Real-Skill/javascript-tasks/README.md

 ### doAdult(array)

-Modify every person from `array` which has the age property less than 18 and increases it to 18.
+It modifies every person from the `array` which has the age property lower than 18 and it increases it to 18.
 It doesn't return any value.

 ### findTheBiggerBox(x,y,z)

-Calculate capacity of three box objects with the provided dimensions:
+It calculates the capacity of three box objects with the provided dimensions:

     boxX:
         bX = 3 * x